The adventure begins...

 This is a choose-your-own-adventure, self-guided tour!

 Do you want to just hit the "homes of the stars?"
 Do you want to use the tour to build a three-day visit to the island, complete with associated hikes and landmarks in the National Park, and side trips to celebrated gardens?
-Do you want to explore the website to learn about the famous lesbians who made their homes on Mount Desert Island?
+Do you want to explore the website to learn about the famous couples who made their homes on Mount Desert Island?
 Or are you here for the colorful stories about their renegade personal lives?
 The adventure is yours!